Hotslicer/Shreyan-Phadke-BlueStamp-Eng-Portfolio/index.md

 To create this final workflow the main challenge I faced was converting the vector .svg images into CNC coordinates.
 Almost all CNC compilers used commands for a separate motor to control the Z axis.
 However, my pen plotter only used a servo for Z-Axis.
 I tried several software, none of which worked.
 Finally, I found an extension for a vector drawing software called Inkscape, however, the extension was only supported by an older version of the software, version 0.92.5.
 This version was only compatible with Windows, and I had a Macbook.
 To solve this problem, I worked with my lead mentor to repair the BlueStamp Windows laptop by ordering new RAM and a battery.
 Finally, I was able to download Inkscape 0.92.5 and install the Ax4 Drawbot Extension for GCode conversion.

 Another challenge I faced was making my pen plotter draw actual text.
 Converting text into .gcode works differently than converting images.
 There is a specific text library called "Hershey Fonts" which are purpose-built vector CNC fonts.
 I found a separate Inkscape extension called "Eggbot" which included Hershey fonts, however, it was incompatible with my outdated version of Inkscape.
 To counteract this issue I decompiled the extension and modified it to run on older Inkscape versions.
-With this extension in place my pen plotter could finally draw text.
+With this extension in place, my pen plotter could finally draw text.

 I learned a lot through this process.
 First I learned about the mechanical aspects of CNC milling, and how a pen can move anywhere in the XY plane just using 2 motors.
 I also learned about the firmware behind CNC.
 I learned about .svg files and rasterization, which represent an image as a series of mathematical functions that a computer can understand.
 I also learned about .gcode files which turn the math functions from .svg files into a series of thousands of coordinate points that the Arduino executes.
 Finally, I learned about how .gcode files are sent to the machine: through the UGS software.